OmerDolev/omerdolev.github.io/_posts/2020-12-11-hello-kubernetes.md

 This is where K8s comes in, it provides you with a framework and tools to run distributed systems resiliently.
 Distributed systems are systems or a group of workloads that run on a number of machines (can range from a few to dozens and hundreds or more), which in it's simplest form can technically be achieved quite easily (it gets complicated when new use-cases arise, but we'll get into that).

+K8s gives you:

+- **Service discovery and load balancing** which we will get into when we talk about networking in K8s.

+- **Storage orchestration**

+- **Automated rollouts and rollbacks** and lots of deployment practices

+- **Self healing** ensuring availability

+- **Secret and configuration management**

 There are lots of things to think about when running distributed systems, K8s is based on loads of experience Google has in this field.
-While working with K8s there were many light bulbs that went on in my head, most of which I will try share.
+The thing I like most is that while working with K8s there were many light bulbs that went on in my head, and writing this blog also helps me learn more about it.